-In misdemeanor cases, even serious ones like a misdemeanor motor vehicle homicide (also known as motor vehicle homicide by negligent operation of a motor vehicle) or hit and run with personal injury, you can be accused of a crime, but not arrested.
+In misdemeanor cases, even serious ones like a misdemeanor motor vehicle homicide (also known as motor vehicle homicide by negligent operation of a motor vehicle) or hit and run with personal injury, you can be accused of a crime, but not yet charged or arrested.
 In fact, in cases where the police didn’t witness the crime, and the alleged offense is not a felony, they cannot arrest you.

 In misdemeanor cases out of the presence of a police officer, you are only subject to a criminal summons to a clerk magistrate’s hearing.
 The purpose of a clerk’s hearing is to determine if there is sufficient probable cause to issue a criminal complaint.

 I have represented many people at clerk magistrate’s hearings, and specifically, in leaving the scene of an accident cases, it is very possible to walk out with no criminal charge being filed.